-Remember the following:
+Consider the following:

 - God will do what He says.
 If God spoke to you about leading other single mothers, then he will open that door, in his perfect timing.
 No one, and I do mean, NO ONE, can thwart the plan of God.
 Be encouraged by that truth.
 Know that in the right timing a single mom’s program will start in your community, whether you are leading it or not, whether it starts in your timing or not, and whether it starts at your church, or not, which leads me to my next point.

 - You may not be the one who should lead the single moms’ ministry.
 This one is hard to say and maybe even harder for you to hear.
-Maybe God has laid this on your heart, but he’s wanting you to start it with someone else who can lead it.
-Maybe you aren’t ready to lead.
+Maybe God has laid this on your heart, but he’s wanting you to start it with someone else who can lead it or maybe you aren’t ready to lead.
 Maybe there are some things you are learning.
 Or maybe he is raising up a new leader who will be just the right person.
 Maybe your pastor’s “no” was more about your journey than “no” to single moms.
 It doesn’t mean that one day you may not be ready to lead.

-- Not right not does not mean no. Sometimes, when we get a delay or a request to wait, we are impatient — very impatient.
+- Not right now does not mean no. Sometimes, when we get a delay or a request to wait, we are impatient — very impatient.
 Who am I kidding?!
 Oftentimes, most of the time, we are impatient.
 Be patient while you wait.
 See what there is to learn.
 Research best practices for single mom’s ministries.
 Grow.
 Pray.
 That way, when the pastor says, “yes”, you’ll be ready.

 - Do not be disrespectful of your leadership.
 Maybe someone didn’t approve a single mom’s support group right now.
 And maybe there really is a huge need in your church and community.
 Perhaps you are really upset about it.
 Do not gossip, back-bite, or in any way talk negatively about your church leadership.
 It doesn’t honor them, and frankly, it exhibits spiritual immaturity.
 Resolve to pray for them instead.
 Be submissive to their authority and wait patiently.
 God is growing you, too!